Go Here: Mashpi Lodge, Ecuador, is a Rainforest Haven

 No matter what you do, you’ll experience something new at Mashpi.
 This isn’t a lazy resort on the beach or an adrenalin-fueled extreme sports destination.
 At Mashpi, it’s about absorbing and falling in love with nature.
 This is a place to take your time, to hike alongside amphibians, to bike through the sky and to fall asleep and wake up deep inside the rainforest.

-How to get to Mashpi Lodge
+How to Get to Mashpi Lodge

-Mashpi is a 4-hour drive from Quito, including stops.
+Mashpi is a four-hour drive from Quito, including stops.
 Staff will pick you up at your hotel.
 I highly recommend spending the night before at Casa Gangotena, a gorgeous boutique hotel in the heart of Quito.

 Fast Facts